• Register

 • Azar Arabkhazaei 2

-1 Faculty of Nursing, Nursing Research Center, Operating Room Department, Gonabad University of Medical Sciences, Gonabad, Iran
+1 Nursing Research Center, Faculty of Paramedical Sciences, Gonabad University of Medical Sciences, Gonabad, Iran.

-2 Faculty of Paramedicine, Department of Operating Room, Gonabad University of Medical Sciences, Gonabad, Iran.
+2 Department of Operating Room, Faculty of Paramedical Sciences, Gonabad University of Medical Sciences, Gonabad, Iran.

 ,